GustavoCorzino/K-means-clustering-on-c--/README.md

 .
 The Cluster structure holds the cluster centroids and assigned points.

 .
-The KMeans class implements the clustering algorithm.
+The KMeans structure implements the clustering algorithm.